IPPT Calculator

 Know the IPPT Sit-Up Standard

-Start by lying flat with your knees bent at about 90 degrees.
-Your hands must remain behind your head or at your temples.
+During the test, your body position matters just as much as how many reps you do.
+Start by lying flat with your knees bent roughly 90 degrees.
+Your hands should stay behind your head or at your temples.

-- At the bottom, your shoulder blades must touch the mat.
+- At bottom of the rep, your shoulder must touch the ground.

 Preparing for the IPPT Push-Ups Station